millsapjohn/chantx/README.md

 Note that the above brackets are still contained within the parentheses for the annotation.
 For example, three neumes unjoined with a "parenthesis" tie above the staff might be annotated thus: `Al((757))`.

-In situations where multiple neumes/neume groups apply to the same syllable, they should be contained within the same pair of parentheses.
-For example, to annotate a podatus followed by a torculus on the same syllable, you might write `Al(p[23]t[343])`.
+In situations where multiple neumes/neume groups apply to the same syllable, they should be contained within separate parentheses.
+For example, to annotate a podatus followed by a torculus on the same syllable, you might write `Al(p[23])(t[343])`.

 Note that the chantx parsing engine will require that the number of notes associated with a grouping mark (or lack thereof) must match the rules for that mark.
 An annotation such as `Al(565)` will not compile, as it contains multiple notes; similarly, `Al(t[5656])` will not compile because four notes are included in a three-note grouping (a torculus).